CristianRomero1234/web-development-course/Lesson 6.1/lesson_6.1.md

 #### Steps

 1. Create a new HTML element, to be used as the "calculator container".
+2. Create a new HTML element to be used as the "calculator screen".
-2. Create HTML elements, to be used as the "calculator keyboard".
+3. Create HTML elements, to be used as the "calculator keyboard".
     - Add "click" event listener to each "calculator key".
-3. Create a new HTML element to be used as the "calculator screen".
+    - Add "keydown" event listener to `document`, in order to "capture" relevant keys to be displayed in "calculator screen".
 4. Append "calculator screen" and "calculator keyboard" to "calculator container".
-    - Display the value of "calculator key" that has been "clicked" by the user  in the"calculator screen" (In case of "delete" or "return" key, update "calculator screen" by deleting or calculating the values accordingly).
+    - Display the value of "calculator key" that has been "clicked" by the user  in the"calculator screen".
+In case of "delete" or "return" key, update "calculator screen" by deleting or calculating the values accordingly).

-It seems that the steps are clear enough, Lets introduce another concept "Pseudo code".
+It seems that the steps are clear, Lets introduce another concept "Pseudo code".

 #### Pseudo code